Homeowner guide and building permit in Ontario

 - solar projects such as installation of solar collector systems and solar hot water systems

-- Construct a deck more than 60 centimetres (24 inches) above ground
+- Construct a deck more than 60 centimeters (24 inches) above ground

 - Construct a retaining wall more than one metre (3 feet 3 inches) in height provided the retaining wall is on or adjacent to public property (including streets), building entrances, and on private property accessible to the public